The densest subgraph problem in sparse random graphs: Response functions

-\end{proposition} \begin{proof} By considering $b''=b\wedge b'$ and using the triangle inequality, we may assume that $b\leq b'$.
-Note that this implies $f\leq f'$, thanks to Proposition \ref{pr:baseload}.
+\begin{pf} By considering $b''=b\wedge b'$ and using the triangle inequality, we may assume that $b\leq b'$.
+Note that this implies $f\leq f'$, thanks to Proposition~\ref{prbaseload}.
 When $G$ is finite, the claim trivially follows from conservation of mass:

-This then extends to the case where $G$ has bounded degrees with $b,b'$ bounded as follows: choose finite subsets $V_1\subseteq V_2\subseteq\ldots$ such that $\cup_{n\geq 1}V_n=V$.
-For each $n\geq 1$, let $\theta_n,\theta_n'$ denote the $\varepsilon-$balanced allocations on the subgraph induced by $V_n$, with baseloads the restrictions of $b,b'$ to $V_n$.
+This then extends to the case where $G$ has bounded degrees with $b,b'$ bounded as follows: choose finite subsets $V_1\subseteq V_2\subseteq \cdots$ such that $\bigcup_{n\geq1}V_n=V$.
+For each $n\geq1$, let $\theta _n,\theta_n'$ denote the $\varepsilon$-balanced allocations on the subgraph induced by $V_n$, with baseloads the restrictions of $b,b'$ to $V_n$.
 Then $\theta_n\to\theta$ and $\theta_n'\to\theta'$ pointwise, by compactness and uniqueness.
 Now, any finite $K\subseteq V$ is contained in $V_n$ for large enough $n$, and since $V_n$ is finite we know that $f_n:=\partial\theta_n+b$ and $f'_n:=\partial\theta'_n+b'$ satisfy